Ramil Safarov: Safarov's welcome in Azerbaijan

-After serving eight years of the life sentence, Safarov was extradited under the framework guidelines of the 1983 Strasbourg Convention on the Transfer of Sentenced Persons and transferred to Azerbaijan on August 31, 2012.
+After serving eight years of the life sentence, Safarov was extradited under the framework guidelines of the 1983 Strasbourg Convention on the Transfer of Sentenced Persons and transferred to Azerbaijan on 31 August 2012.
 Although the Hungarian government stated that it had received assurances from the Azerbaijan government that the remainder of the sentence would be enforced, President Ilham Aliyev issued a pardon immediately upon Safarov's arrival in Baku and ordered that he be "freed from the term of his punishment."
 The Government of Azerbaijan reportedly offered to buy 2-4 billion dollars of Hungarian sovereign bonds in order to secure his release.

 Azerbaijani Defense Minister Safar Abiyev promoted Safarov to the rank of major and the Defense Ministry of Azerbaijan provided him with an apartment and over eight years of back pay.
 On September 1, Azerbaijani Foreign Ministry spokesman Elman Abdullayev said that the return of Safarov to Azerbaijan is a matter of relations between Azerbaijan and Hungary, which was resolved in the "framework of the law and is not contrary to norms and principles of the international law."
 He described Armenian President Serzh Sargsyan's statements as "hysterical" and accused him of being one of the leaders of the group that committed the Khojaly massacre.

 After arriving in Baku, Safarov stated: "This is restoration of justice.
 It was a bit of surprise for me."
-He then visited Martyrs' Lane to lay flowers at the tomb of Azerbaijan's former president Heydar Aliyev.
-He also laid flowers at the Eternal Flame monument and visited a monument to Turkish soldiers.
+He then visited Martyrs' Lane to commemorate the Azerbaijani soldiers fought and died for the country's integrity at the First Nagorno-Karabakh War.
+He also visited Alley of Honor and laid flowers at the tomb of Azerbaijan's former president Heydar Aliyev, his wife and ophtalmologist Zarifa Aliyeva and the Eternal Flame monument; and visited a monument to Turkish soldiers.

 Novruz Mammadov, the head of the presidential foreign relations department, said that secret talks had been going on for a year between Azerbaijan and Hungary, and that agreement had been reached on the visit of Hungarian prime minister Viktor Orbán.